thaniardl/Text-Sentiment-Analysis-using-Caikit-and-Hugging-Face/README.md

 ## Mentee Info

 - **Mentee assignment from IBM Advance AI @ Infinite Learning**
-- **completion of Text Sentiment Analysis using Caikit and Hugging Face**
+- **completion of Text Sentiment Analysis using Caikit and Hugging Face from CognitiveClass.ai**

 ---